JarredWW/w19-360420-machine-learning/ErrorAnalysis.md

 - What makes these two measures different?

-The tumor's do not have a 50/50 chance of being bening or malignant.
+The tumor's do not have a 50/50 chance of being benign or malignant.
 Therefore, the diagnosis for each will have a different probability, and different margin of error.